Abhisheksantra28/Gemini-LLM-Streamlit/README.md

 2. Upload an image by clicking the "Choose an image..." button.
 3. Click the "Tell me about the image" button to receive a response.

+### Chat App Demo

+1. Enter a message in the "Input" text box.
+2. Click the "Ask Question" button to send your question to the Gemini Pro model.
+3. View the AI's response in the main section of the app.
+4. The chat history is displayed in the sidebar.

 ## Additional Information